petermanchester1987/verse-one-code-test/MYAPPROACH.md

 I imported redux, react-redux (so that i can easily use redux in react), redux thunk (so that I can make asynchronous calls from the action creators) and redux devtools extension that makes the devtools easier to use.

 I then had to make a global redux store and had to bring in a Provider to surround the whole app with the state.

+The listproduct action replaces the useEffect Hook.
+Then I had to reformat the homescreen to use the redux state.

+I used the useDispatch and useReducer hooks to replace the useState component level state.